 Offer quantitative proof of impact in your nonprofit PR outreach

 It’s no secret that reporters like numbers.
 Do you have any data that clearly demonstrates that what your organization does to help your constituents actually works?
 Or, do you have donor accountability information or mission measurement for annual reports?
 Supporting your pitches with data, particularly data tied to larger trends brings broader relevance to your story.

 Through our work with education clients over the years, we’ve learned that education reporters take particular interest in proven methods with actionable steps educators can take to help students succeed and grow.
 The Great Books Foundation conducts studies on student test scores over the course of several years to assess the impact of their literature discussion programs.
 These studies have generated interest from major media outlets like The Washington Post and NPR as well as smaller education-focused news sites like The Hechinger Report and Edutopia.

-I’ll leave you with one rule of thumb: lean heavily on what’s unique about your organization and why that matters now.
+I’ll leave you with one rule of thumb when it comes to nonprofit PR outreach: lean heavily on what’s unique about your organization and why that matters now.
 Does your leadership have an interesting background?
 Is your mission something that hadn’t been considered before your organization was founded?
 Do you have a unique take on solving a problem that demonstrably works?
-Focus on that aspect in your outreach to reporters and your nonprofit PR coverage will be far easier to secure.
+Focus on these aspects in your outreach to reporters and your nonprofit PR coverage will be far easier to secure.

 If you have any questions about how you can secure more media coverage for your organization, contact us.
-Or, you can download our Essential Nonprofit Marketing Plan Template.
+Or, you can download our nonprofit public relations checklist.

 What Makes a Good Story?